SignSema/Sign-language-detection-and-Translation-Mediapipe/README.md

 # Instructions for running and testing.

 1. Create and activate an environment in which all the imports are installed.
 (All the imports are at the top of the code.
 I used an anaconda environment but a standard python environment should work as well)
-2. cd to the directory where both sign-language-detection-and-translation.py and MP_model_head.pkl are stored
+2. cd to the directory where both sign-language-detection-and-translation.py, MP_model_head.pkl and both csvs are stored
 3. Python run sign-language-detection-and-translation.py or run all the cells of the jupytr notebook.(They're the same)

 ## Trained signs